 What better source of getting the best hiking tips than from the people who hike 20 miles regularly?
 Since 1775, the United States Marine Corps has been studying the most efficient and safe way to move under the heaviest load.
 Whether they’re hauling heavy duty gear or AR-15s with accessories, they know how to properly hike.
 Speaking of accessories, if you need a red dot for your firearm, check out Richard Douglas red dot sight reviews.
 Follow along below to learn 6 of their simple yet effective hiking tips from the US Marines to improve your hiking experience and even double your mileage.
+For more Hiking Tips and Ideas, visit https://blog.

 Pro-tip #1: A lot of water